Mirotic (song)

 "Mirotic" (Korean: 주문, Jumun; Japanese: 呪文, Jumon, lit.
-"Magic Spell") is a song by South Korean boy band TVXQ.
-It was released in South Korea via SM Entertainment as part of the group's eponymous fourth studio album on September 26, 2008.
-In Japan, it was released as a CD single titled "Jumon: Mirotic" through Rhythm Zone on October 15, 2008, where it served as one of the several lead singles for the group's fourth Japanese studio album Secret Code (2009).
-The Korean lyrics was written by Yoo Young-jin, with Japanese lyrics translated by Ryoji Sonoda, whilst music was handled by Yoo, Mikkel Sigvardt, Lucas Secon and Thomas Troelsen.
-The song was based from Sarah Connor's single Under My Skin.
+"Magic Spell") is a song recorded by South Korean boy band TVXQ.
+It was released in South Korea on September 26, 2008 by SM Entertainment as part of the band's eponymous fourth studio album, Mirotic (2008).
+The Japanese version was released on October 15, 2008 as their third single from their fourth Japanese studio album, The Secret Code (2009).

+The song was written by Mikkel Sigvardt, Lucas Secon, Thomas Troelsen, and Yoo Young-jin, who also produced the song.
+The Korean lyrics were written by Yoo, with Japanese lyrics translated by Ryoji Sonoda.

-Retrospectively, "Mirotic" garnered praise from music critics and was named one of the best boy band songs of all time by Billboard and Rolling Stone.
-It was met with commercial success in both countries upon its release; in Japan, it became the group's fourth single to reach number one on the Oricon Singles Chart and was certified gold in both digital sales and physical shipments by the RIAJ.
+"Mirotic" was a commercial and critical success, reaching number one in several countries.
+The single peaked at number one on Japan's Oricon Singles Chart and was certified gold in both digital sales and physical shipments by the RIAJ.
+"Mirotic" is hailed by music critics as one of the greatest songs in the history of K-pop.
+Both Billboard and Rolling Stone named it as one of the best boy band songs of all time.
 It has reportedly received over 4,100,000 digital downloads in South Korea, making it the group's most downloaded single in the country.
 Two accompanying music videos were made available in support of the single's release in both regions.